CharlesTaylor7/trendy-philosophy/README.md

 ## To Do
-- Alternate data sources
+- Implement user toggles on data sources
 - Allow queries to be more than 1 word
 - Implement screen scraping to get the publisher & citation info from PhilPapers
 - Make smarter requests of PhilPapers.org

+- Provision a PostgreSQL table

 - Show multiple trend lines
+- Tab between search queries
+- Sync search queries with query parameters of the url.

 - Calculate correlations
 - Deal with nonresponsive choopy input
 - Introduce autocompletions

+- Make font consistent between label & search query
 - Keep graph dimensions consistent even when there is no match on the query
-- Input query as just an underline (no box)

 ## Measurements
 - 100 records takes about 21.8 kB.